ilyakatz/resque-history/README.md

 Resque-Web integration
 ----------------------

-You have to load ResquePause to enable the Pause tab.
+You have to load Resquehistory to enable the History tab.

 ```ruby
     require 'resque-pause/server'